JTEpic/BaileyOS/README.md

 ## Introduction

 BaileyOS is an Open Source, multi-platform operating system.
-It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.
+It provides a simple, platform-independent OS for creating windows, contexts and surfaces, reading input, handling events, etc.

 BaileyOS natively supports Linux, macOS and Windows and other Unix-like systems.
-On Linux (both Wayland and X11 are supported.) currently X11 is supported.
+On Linux both Wayland and X11 are supported through Qemu.

 BaileyOS is licensed under the (ENTER LICENSE) license.